dotnet/AspNetCore.Docs/aspnetcore/test/middleware.md

 * Build and start a host that uses <xref:Microsoft.AspNetCore.TestHost.TestServer>.
 * Add any required services that the middleware uses.
-* Add a package references to the project for the [`Microsoft.AspNetCore.TestHost`](https://www.nuget.org/packages/Microsoft.AspNetCore.TestHost/) NuGet package.
+* Add a package reference to the project for the [`Microsoft.AspNetCore.TestHost`](https://www.nuget.org/packages/Microsoft.AspNetCore.TestHost/) NuGet package.
 * Configure the processing pipeline to use the middleware for the test.

   [!code-csharp[](middleware/samples_snapshot/3.x/setup.cs?highlight=4-18)]